M7OCM/890/README.md

 ![20240204_152010](https://github.com/M7OCM/890/assets/128899149/33220955-c419-41e2-8304-e6dd5704d353)

+# Instructions WIP
+Spectrum

+Up Increase frequency range
+Down Decrease frequency range

+1 Change scan step (16, 32, 64 or 128)
+3 Change modulation (AM, FM or SSB)
+4 Change step size (0.25k - 50k)
+5 Switch spectrum modes (toggle 1-4)
+6 Increase squelch level
+7 Hold/Search (in hold, use up/down to adjust main frequency - useful to avoid RFI) 9 Decrease squelch level
+0 Toggle filter (X= unfiltered, F = filtered)
+* Change scan delay (0 - 10ms)
+Hash Toggle bandwidth (25.0K = wide, 12.5K = narrow)

+Menu Jump to VFO mode with current frequency and settings (to allow TX) Exit  Exit spectrum

+Register Editor Usage

+Register Editor

+Start by mapping a key (side key or keypad) to the Reg Editor action using the main menu.
+Register Editor will launch, showing the current register values.
+The register currently being edited will display in large font.

+Register Editor keys:

+Up Move editor to next register
+Down Move to previous register

+1    Change AGC Mode

+A3, F3, F2, F1,  F0, F7, F6, F5, F4

+F2, F1 are good choices for airband

+2 Decrease value of current register's setting by 1
+3 Increase value of current register's setting by 1

+Exit Exit Register Editor

+Scan list/Scanning

+There are 8 scanlists, plus scan all.

+The current channel can be added to any scanlist using the Ch In List X menus.

+The scanlist to be used can be selected in the List To Scan menu.

+To ignore scanlists and scan all channels, select * in the List To Scan menu.

+To add/remove current channel to current scanlist, use the Toggle SList shortcut.

+Scanning

+To start scanning, press a key mapped to the Freq scanner shortcut (default: long press on key 1).

+When scanning is in progress, use the Freq scanner key to change the scan list, this action will move to the next non-empty scanlist, or switch to scan all mode if all subsequent lists are empty.

+To change the direction of current scan, use the up/down keys.

+To force the scan to resume when the scanner stops on a signal, use the up/down keys.

+Press any key other than Freq scanner to stop scanning.

 ## Background and previous versions
 Radtel, Ruyage, iradio v1.34 (initially v1.33) transceiver firmware was originally reversed and rewritten in C by Dual Tacyhon to become Open Edition FirmWare (OEFW).
 Developed further by OEFW community during late 2023.